How Accurate is Your Transcription Service?

-Accuracy is often the most important quality to look for when hiring a video transcription and subtitling service.
+Accuracy is often the most important quality to look for when hiring a video transcription service.
 If you’re going to pay to outsource your transcription, you deserve an accurate transcript.

-When choosing a captioning vendor, find a company that guarantees a transcript accuracy rate of 99% or higher.
-Investigate how the transcription company copes with accents, inarticulate speakers, poor audio quality, background noise, and complex vocabulary.
+When choosing a transcription vendor, find a company that guarantees a transcript accuracy rate of 99% or higher.
+Investigate how the transcription service copes with accents, inarticulate speakers, poor audio quality, background noise, and complex vocabulary.
 Can they still guarantee that level of accuracy despite those challenges?

 Automatic Speech Recognition